-Welcome to The FA's Stadium Accreditation Guidance and Criteria document.
-It aims to provide a complete overview of ground grading and facility development for grounds in - or aspiring to operate at - Steps 1 to 6 of the Men's National League System.
+Welcome to The FA's Stadium Accreditation Criteria document for the 2024/25 season.
+It aims to provide a complete overview of Stadium Accreditation and facility development for grounds in - or aspiring to operate at - Steps 1 to 6 of the Men's National League System.

-This replaces the various individual grading documents published in previous seasons, providing a one-stop-shop for clubs.
-As well as the previous criteria (which is largely unchanged) there is now practical guidance for new builds as well as advisory guidance to enhance the matchday and user experiences at your grounds.
+This replaces the first issue published back in 2022/23 and provides a one-stop-shop for clubs.
+As well as the previous criteria (which is largely unchanged), there is practical guidance for new builds as well as advisory guidance to enhance the matchday and user experiences at your grounds.